 When I decided that the best way to celebrate Valentine’s Day this year would be to publish 14 days of romantic recipes, I reached out to a few chef and cookbook author friends to see if they would like to get in on the fun.
 Author Jill Silverman Hough sent me a roundup of what she felt were her most “romance-worthy” dishes and I begged her to let us run the Five-Spice Crab Cocktails recipe from her book 100 Perfect Pairings: Small Plates to Serve with Wines You Love.

 As you might already know, I’m obsessed with the aphrodisiac qualities of Five-Spice Powder.
-(After all, it truly is a blend of five historically noted aphrodisiacs: Cinnamon; Star Anise; Fennel; Black Pepper and Clove.)
-When used sparingly, (and it is best used sparingly), its beautiful balance of sweetness and spice can transform ordinary ingredients like chicken or quinoa into a complex, taste bud tingling, body warming masterwork of flavor.
+(After all, it truly is a blend of five historically noted aphrodisiacs.
+These include cinnamon; star anise; fennel; black pepper and clove.)
+When used sparingly – and this spice blend is best used sparingly – its beautiful balance of sweetness and spice can transform ordinary ingredients like chicken or quinoa into a complex, taste bud tingling, body warming masterwork of flavor.

 - 1/2 cup mayonnaise

-- 2 teaspoons fresh lemon juice or more to taste
+- 2 tsp fresh lemon juice or more to taste

-- 1/2 teaspoon Chinese five-spice powder plus more for garnish (see below)
+- 1/2 tsp Chinese five-spice powder plus more for garnish (see below)

-- 12 ounces cooked lump crab meat picked over
+- 12 oz cooked lump crab meat picked over

 - 1/4 cup chopped fresh flat-leaf parsley plus leaves for garnish